AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-warehouse/index.md

 The successful JSON response example above shows the following details:

-* Two scheduled requests are associated with the`examplersid` report suite: `Exampledwrequest` and `Second request example`.
+* Two scheduled requests are associated with the `examplersid` report suite: `Exampledwrequest` and `Second request example`.
 * The status of `Exampldwrequest` is `Completed` and the status of `Second request example` is `Processing`.
 * The owner and login associated with these requests is `example_user@adobe.com`.

 ### Request parameters

-The following table describes the request paraemeters for GET scheduled requests:
+The following table describes the request parameters for GET scheduled requests:

 | Name | Required | Type | Description |
 | --- | --- | --- | --- |